 IPL 2020 Orange Cap Holder: KXIP's KL Rahul Maintains Top Spot in Run-scoring Charts

-Kings XI Punjab batsman KL Rahul has retained the top spot in the run-scoring charts on even as Chennai Super Kings registered a 20-run win over SRH.
+Kings XI Punjab skipper KL Rahul has retained the top spot in the run-scoring charts on even as Delhi Capitals registered a 13-run win over RR.

 - Cricketnext Staff

-IPL 2020 Orange Cap holder: Kings XI Punjab batsman KL Rahul (387 runs) retained the top spot in the run-scoring charts on even as Chennai Super Kings registered a 20-run win over SRH.
+IPL 2020 Orange Cap holder: Kings XI Punjab batsman KL Rahul (387 runs) retained the top spot in the run-scoring charts on even as Delhi Capitals registered a 13-run win over RR.
 His closest competitor is teammate Mayank Agarwal with 337 runs to his name.

 IPL 2020 FULL COVERAGE | IPL 2020 SCHEDULE | IPL 2020 POINTS TABLE